 Algeria, like other Maghreb countries, produces a large range of Mediterranean fruits and vegetables and even some tropical ones.
 Lamb is commonly consumed and Mediterranean seafood and fish are also eaten and produced by the small inshore fishing industry.

 Hot spices used in Algerian cuisine include dried red chilli of different kinds and Algerians also consume a high amount of meat, as it is found in almost every dish.
-Mutton is the most eaten meat in the country, Poultry and beef are also used, other uncommon types of meat such as game, birds and venison and they are considered a delicacy, wild boar is also hunted and eaten, but pork will not be available in stores, it can only be bought from hunters directly.
+Mutton is the most eaten meat in the country, Poultry and beef are also used.
+Other uncommon types of meat such as game, birds and venison are considered a delicacy, wild boar is also hunted and eaten, but pork will not be available in stores, as it can only be bought from hunters directly.
 In the south, dromedary meat is also eaten.

 Vegetables that are commonly used include potatoes (batata/betetè), carrots (zrodiya / sennariya), Turnip (left), onions (bsel/besla), tomatoes (tomatish/tømètish/t’matem), zucchini (corget / qar’a / khyar), garlic (ethoum), cabbages (cromb), eggplant (bidenjan), Olives (zéton) , pennyroyal (fliou), Cardoon (korchef) , broad bean (fool), Chickpea (homoss), and Chili pepper (felfel).